grafana/plugin-ui/src/components/Auth/README.md

   visibleMethods?: (AuthMethod | CustomMethodId)[];

   // Allows to render custom auth methods alongside default ones.
-  // You can also use new component for rendering only custom auth methods. customMethods?: {
+  // It is also possible to render only custom auth methods. customMethods?: {
     id: CustomMethodId;
     label: string;